taniamichelle/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Both array methods iterate over all the data, but .map returns a new array and requires a return statement, while .forEach does NOT return a new array and requires at least two parameters: a callback and a currentValue

 2. What is the difference between a function and a method?

 3. What is closure?